back to House of the Sun

 "You have arrived, by your effort alone, to what the shamans of ancient Mexico called the topic of topics.
 I have been beating around the bush all this time, insinuating to you that something is holding us prisoner.
 Indeed we are held prisoner!
 This was an energetic fact for the sorcerers of ancient Mexico."

 When your soul finally awakes, and starts to become more aware of one's environment, and of oneself, then the first step is made on what we call the spiritual path.
 It is a path of discovery.
 Initially it is about what life is about and the identity of oneself in this grand scheme of creation.
 It is all about awareness.
 Becoming aware of "Who am I?", "What am I doing here?" and "Where am I going to?"
 At a certain point the spiritual seeker always hit a certain stumbling block.
 Some insidious external force is relentlessly opposing spiritual progress.
 Traditionally it was blamed on ill-defined, malevolent beings like demons and devils.
 Almost all mystics have encountered them.
 These beings are real, and people in the past knew they existed, but did not understand who they were.
 When we look at the same phenomenon in modern times, we see that almost everyone who is on the spiritual path, who is psychic or has spiritual gifts, always has the same disturbing interference from beings who are very cunning but destructive to the spiritual progress of those people.
 We have finally gained a greater understanding of who those malevolent beings are and how they operate.
 They are a certain group of alien beings who have been present on this planet for a long time, and who are very good at opposing our spiritual progress.
-I have talked about this in several articles in my section of The Extraterrestrial Presence on Earth.
+I have talked about this in several articles in my section of Strange Beings.

 Although humanity in general has since long being ignorant about this alien controlling force over the human mind, there were some people, usually shamans who were able to see through the deception, and became aware about what is really going on, on this planet.
 It is very important to understand this, because every spiritual seeker will hit this road block, and he will have to deal with this external force, before he can further advance on his spiritual path.